Autodesk/revit-ifc/README.md

 Ideally, each Issue should include Version and Component labels from the reporting user.
 The Autodesk developers will verify and correct those labels if needed, as well as add a Status label.
 Developers may also add an internal Autodesk Jira number/link to an Issue, but this is for internal reference and tracking only and not accessible to the general public.

 ## License
-The Revit IFC open source uses the Lesser General Public License version 2.0 (LGPLv2).
+The Revit IFC open source uses the Library General Public License version 2.0 (LGPLv2).
 It relies on ANTLR 4, which uses the BSD license.
 It also includes Autodesk.SteelConnections.ASIFC.DLL, which is a proprietary file owned by Autodesk and licensed under the Autodesk Terms of Use.
 By using this DLL, you agree to the Autodesk Terms of Use (https://www.autodesk.com/company/terms-of-use/en/general-terms) and the Autodesk Privacy Statement (https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement).
 You may only use this DLL with the Revit IFC open-source project.
 Autodesk.SteelConnections.ASIFC.DLL is provided as-is.